Jash-2000/Complex_Convolutional_Neural_Network_Architecture/README.md

 ## List of developed models

 Models starting from branching-dangling models, to depthwise and point-wise convolutions have been experimented.
 I have also implemented the U-net, which is a unique architecture specifically for biomedical image segmentation.
-At last, I have made a **custom complex model** where I have mixed all the concepts used in below mentioned archutectures, and trained it on [Cifar dataset](https://www.cs.toronto.edu/~kriz/cifar.html).
+At last, I have made a **[custom complex model](https://github.com/Jash-2000/Complex_Convolutional_Neural_Network_Architecture/blob/main/Images/Custom_Model.png)** where I have mixed all the concepts used in below mentioned archutectures, and trained it on [Cifar dataset](https://www.cs.toronto.edu/~kriz/cifar.html).
+The multi-class training was done on just 50k images and the classification accuracy was about 72% after training for 100 epochs.

 * AlexNet - AlexNet is the name of a convolutional neural network which has had a large impact on the field of machine learning, specifically in the application of deep learning to machine vision.
 * ResNet - A residual neural network (ResNet) is an artificial neural network (ANN) of a kind that builds on constructs known from pyramidal cells in the cerebral cortex.
 Residual neural networks do this by utilizing skip connections, or shortcuts to jump over some layers.